tthero/tthero-nand2tetris/01/README.md

 Mux8Way16 will have similar construction as Mux4Way16, with the difference of having 3 control bits to select the output.

 While for _m_-way demultiplexers, through a selector or set of control bits of log2(_m_), one can selectively output the input to output bit based on specified control bit.
+Below is the construction of DMux4Way, 4-way demultiplexer.

 ![DMUX4WAY](pic/DMUX4WAY.png)